Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 • Lime: Pick a large lime and squeeze to make lime juice.

-• Brown sugar: To balance out the acidity and sourness of lime juice.
+• Brown sugar: A spoonful mellows out the lime’s acidity and rounds out the sauce.

 • Garlic: To give a tinge of spice to the peanut sauce.